 Your images are shared immediately to our system allowing for a streamlined approach to your oral care.
 These images allow for an expedited diagnosis, increased accuracy with treatment, a decrease in wait time, and improved monitoring of any dental concerns, prior or current.
 Your images are easily shared with other care providers as necessary, as well as insurance companies as directed.
 As there is no chemical processing required in the development of these electronic images, we are enthused to say that they are more ecofriendly, in comparison to more antiquated methods.

 Digital radiography can be subcategorized into intraoral and extra oral imaging.
 We are happy to utilize both.
 Intraoral radiography is used most commonly, as it provides us with the greatest detail.
 This form of imaging is used to visualize cavities in developing teeth, as well as to observe the teeth and bone health.
 These types of digital images allow us to visualize a tooth from its crown down to the bone supporting it.
 This is helpful to our assessment,

 Extraoral images are not typically utilized to exam tooth concerns.
 Instead, they are used to examine and monitor growth, development and concerns in the bones of the jaw, and skull.
 This allows us to observe and diagnose impacted teeth, any concerns with bite or alignment, as well as blockages or tumors in the salivary glands.

 Images taken by our trained professionals provide us with an opportunity to take a unique look at your oral health together.
 We are not able to only view surface problems, but to see what is happening inside of the tooth, in an efficient and safe manner.

 We realize that any sort of radiographic examination can be cause for concern.
 We encourage you to speak with one of our professionals here at to ensure that any and all of your questions are answered.
+If you are looking for other types of cosmetic or restorative services, please contact us.
 We can be reached at 256-712-3549 and look forward to hearing from you.